juliocesar/styling-with-sass/in-progress/sizing-things.md

 There's nothing technically incorrect in styling things like this, by the way, if the grid unit size is in fact `24px`.
 But what comes with setting things like `line-height` using per-selector proportional measures such as the unitless number above is people end up setting it to something that may look ok but is incorrect as far as the grid goes.
 And then another paragraph elsewhere gets a `line-height: 1.3` directive, because it "looks ok".
 And soon enough the design is full of holes.

 Text is always positioned in the centre of the line.
-So if you want to vertically align a text node, simply give its line height the same height of the container:
+So if you want to vertically center a text node, simply give its line height the same height of the container:

     .cube {
       height: 320px;